 1. Shoes are required at all times.
 Even if a cosplay character goes barefoot, the cosplayer must wear shoes.

 2. Costumes and daily wear shall not expose the body in such a way as to be deemed indecent exposure.
 You must wear a shirt as per guidelines from the venue.

 3. All costumes worn within the convention center must fit through a standard doorway.
 Any attendee wearing a bulky costume, or one with poor visibility, should have a handler available to escort him/her.
 In addition, please ensure any bulky costume is properly ventilated to prevent heat stroke.

 4. Any metal items used for cosplays are not allowed to have sharp or pointed edges that could potentially cause injury.
 Real swords, bats, etc. are not allowed.
-A safer material substitute is an alternate option.
+A safer material substitute, such as foam or plastic, is an alternate option.